Measurement Component

 )

-# dump the data set and close the file.
+# Dump the dataset and close the file.

 self.h5_group.create_dataset(name="y", data=self.data)